 - Increase the visibility of their organizations and important work to the CSULB community and beyond

 CLA Career Readiness & Internship Programs Specialist

 - Provides one-on-one internship and career coaching for CLA students

 - Coordinates Career Readiness and Professional Development events and activities for CLA students

-- Communicates and establishes internship partnerships with local and regional organizations
+- Communicates and establishes internship partnerships with organizations

 Students are able to make an appointment with the Career Readiness and Internship Programs Specialist by contacting firstname.lastname@example.org or online through SSC-Advising and Tutoring.